Frequently Asked Questions

 - Pick the Style: 2D (standard canvas) or 3D (Pop-Pop)

 - Pick the Background Complexity: Easy, Medium or High (more on this below)

 Once you have an idea, send an email to firstname.lastname@example.org.
-I'll look it over and we will quote you a price based mostly on the 3 criteria listed above, starting with baseline prices (listed below).
+We'll look it over and quote you a price based on the 3 criteria listed above as well as your mailing address, starting with baseline prices (listed below).

 Q: And what about sizes and prices?

 - Small - 9" x 14" (or roughly 126 sq. inches) - $550

 NOTE: I can make an even larger Pop-Pop than this if interested.
 Shipping not included.

 Q: Can I see examples of pieces with simple, medium and high complexity backgrounds?

 Sure!
 See samples below, all Pop-Pop pieces, ranging from SIMPLE to MEDIUM to HIGH complexity backgrounds (in respective order below).
 Medium and High complexity backgrounds affect pricing.

 Q: Why do I have to pay a 50% down payment to commission original work?